sulfo/xml-sitemap-feed/readme.txt

 Tested up to: 3.0.1
 Stable tag: 3.8.7

-Creates one or more feeds that comply with the XML Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
+A feed that complies with the XML Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
 Multi-Site and Multi-Lingual compatible!

 == Description ==